vincentokoth/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 [9-print_last_digit.py](./9-print_last_digit.py): A function that prints the last digit of a number.
 * Returns the value of the last digit
 * Doesn't import any module

+[10-add.py](./10-add.py): A function that adds two integers and returns the result.
+* Returns the value of a + b
+* Without importing any module